canjs/canjs/guides/getting-started-tutorial/observables.md

 ## Observable Arrays

-As mentioned above, CanJS also provides observable arrays with `can.List`.
+CanJS also provides observable arrays with `can.List`.
 `can.List` inherits from `can.Map`.
 A `can.List` works much the same way a `can.Map` does, with the addition of methods useful for working with
 arrays: